Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights - NewsBreak

 - In Arizona's 12 games this season, it has nine wins against the spread.

-- The Cardinals are 4-3 ATS when favored by 2.5 points or more this season.
+- So far this season, the Cardinals have been installed as favorites by a 2.5-point margin or more seven times and are 4-3 ATS in those matchups.

-- Arizona's games this year have hit the over on six of 12 set point totals (50%).
+- Arizona has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).

-- Arizona is 8-1 against the spread and 9-0 overall this season when the team puts up more than 22.5 points.
+- When Arizona puts up more than 22.5 points, it is 8-1 against the spread and 9-0 overall.

-- Arizona is 7-1 against the spread and 8-0 overall when the team piles up over 338.8 yards.
+- In games that Arizona totals more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.

-- The Cardinals have 11 giveaways this season, while the Rams have 17 takeaways.
+- The Cardinals have turned the ball over 11 times this season, six fewer than the Rams have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Rams.